 - Wave Form

-The shape obtained by plotting the instantaneous values of an alternating quantity such as voltage and current along the y axis and the time (t) or angle (θ=wt) along the x axis is called waveform.
+The shape obtained by plotting the instantaneous values of an alternating quantity such as voltage and current along the y-axis and the time (t) or angle (θ=wt) along the x-axis is called a waveform.